basedata10/DropRNA/README.md

 + `cellranger_ref_<genome>`: The key process of read alignment and tagging to genes are inspired and borrowed from the open source cellranger pipeline(https://github.com/10XGenomics/cellranger).
 The refernces of genome index and transcriptome can be downloaded from https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest.
 In the config file, the directory of cellrange references is named as `cellranger_<genome>`.

+A file named as "genes_transcript.txt" which records the gene ID, transcript ID and genes names should be added to the reference folder.
+The file are available at https://github.com/basedata10/DropRNA/tree/master/gene_transcript.

 While running command, the configures are recorded in the file called `config_drops.ini`:

     [Drops]